swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

   ...
 } // no `onCancel` parameter

-func process(on locationActor: isolated LocationActor) async { // starts running on `locationActor` let locationStream = AsyncStream<Location> { ... }
+func process(on locationActor: isolated LocationActor) async { // Starts running on `locationActor`. let locationStream = AsyncStream<Location> { ... }

-  for await location in locationStream { // implicit call to `produce`, hop off `locationActor`
+  for await location in locationStream { // Implicit call to `produce`, hop off `locationActor`.
-    locationActor.update(to: location) // hop back on `locationActor` }
+    locationActor.update(to: location) // Hop back on `locationActor`.
+  }
 }
 ```